Image Slider

 What is the price of real wasabi?

 Real wasabi is very expensive.
-Prices of between US$160 - US$250 per kg have been reported, with fluctuations depending on availability.
+Prices can range from US$160 - US$250 per kg, with fluctuations depending on availability.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.